ymzhang0/aiida-epw-workflows/docs/developer_guide/overview.rst

 Project Structure
 =================

-This page provides an overview of the ``aiida-supercon`` repository structure, explaining the role of each key directory and module.
+This page provides an overview of the ``aiida-epw-workflows`` repository structure, explaining the role of each key directory and module.
 The layout is based on standard AiiDA plugin conventions to facilitate maintainability and collaboration.

 High-Level Overview
 -------------------